ws-garcia/VBA-CSV-interface/docs/api/csvarraylist.md

 ---

 # CSVArrayList
-{: .d-inline-block }

-New
-{: .label .label-purple }
+{: .fs-6 }

 Class module developed to emulate some functionalities from the `ArrayList` present in some most modern languages.
-The `CSVArrayList` serve as a container for all the data read from CSV files and can be used to manipulate the stored items, or to store data that does not come from a CSV file, according to the user's request.
+The `CSVArrayList` serves as a container for all the data read from CSV files and can be used to manipulate the stored items, or to store data that does not come from a CSV file, according to the user's request.
 {: .fs-4 .fw-300 }

 ---